 If big money is pulling out their investment then this puts downward pressure on prices for all of crypto.

-Now, in the case of Strong Coin this downward trajectory makes things even worse.
-Which brings me to my second point
+Now, in the case of Strong Coin, this downward trajectory makes things even worse.
+This brings me to my second point

 2/7.
 Strong Coin has a long incubation period